yok9bt/hello_world/readme.txt

 Author: Adrian Maziarz

-Hello, my name is Adrian and I created this git repository to put here my progress in Python langue learning.
+Hello, my name is Adrian and I created this git repository to put here my progress in Python language learning.